GRAIN SCOTCH WHISKY

 It is essential to remember that the term “single grain whisky” refers to the number of distilleries, not the number of grains that can be utilised.
 The laws do not specify the size or shape of the still.
 However, this type is commonly distilled in a column or Coffey still rather than a pot still.

 To avoid using artificial enzymes, most distillers utilise at least 5% malted barley, which allows enough amounts of natural enzymes to be introduced, easing the fermentation process.
-In other words, grain whisky is made by cooking up unmalted cereal grains – wheat or maize, but typically wheat these days – and then combining them with some malted barley to help kick-start fermentation.
+In other words, grain whisky is made by cooking up unmalted cereal grains – corn, wheat or maize, but typically wheat these days – and then combining them with some malted barley to help kick-start fermentation.

 The rules governing Scotch whisky production stipulate that grain whisky must keep some flavour from its raw materials, and different grain distilleries – like their malt cousins – produce different styles.
 With practice, you can tell your Cameronbridge from your North British or your Girvan.